(Auckland, Rotorua, Queenstown)

 See firsthand why Auckland is known as the City of Sails as you enjoy a trip over the Harbour Bridge.
 Visit a memorial to the first Labour Prime Minister of New Zealand and the founder of the welfare state.
 Michael Joseph Savage Memorial Park has panoramic views over Whenua Rangatira, Auckland city and Waitemata Harbour.
 This park is a popular wedding and tourist venue, favored as a venue for flying a fabulous array of colorful and creative kites.
 There are formal gardens with a pond, and the grave and memorial to Michael Joseph Savage.
 Takaparawhau, also known as Whenua Rangatira, covers 49 hectares of harbor-edge land between Paritai Drive and Mission Bay, as well as the Okahu Bay Reserve and the land formerly known as Bastion Point.
 During the sightseeing the guide will introduce you to the Auckland Domain, the city’s oldest park which is situated on a 62,000 year old volcano.
 In addition to these natural features the city sights tour also takes you in the trendy shopping area of Parnell Village with its historical buildings that have been transformed into boutiques, antique, craft and specialty shops.
 Your tour will then take you along the scenic waterfront route of Tamaki Drive before returning to Downtown.
 The itinerary is subject to change.
 This tour departs at 9.15 am, takes approximately 3 hours and has a maximum group size of 100 guests.

 The America’s Cup is the world’s oldest and most prestigious sporting trophy and ultimate yachting accomplishment.
 Usually the domain of billionaires and elite professional yachties, this activity provides a very unique opportunity to participate in sailing on these grand prix racing machines.
 A must do attraction in Auckland and a unique opportunity to participate as crew on an actual America’s Cup yacht.
 The experience varies per person: take the helm, exert energy on the grinders or sit back, relax and enjoy the sail, a once in a lifetime experience.
 The trip is subject to route alterations as well as wind and weather conditions.
+The trip departs from the Viaduct basin Downtown Auckland.
 The group size may vary between 8 and 30 passengers.
 Departure times from November until March are 11 a.m. and 2 p.m. and from April to October 1 p.m.